aquova/bouncer/README.md

 - System logs
     - The bot will also monitor all channels and post server-wide changes in users.
     - These include nickname changes, joining, leaving, kicked, banned, joining/leaving VC, and logging of all deleted and modified messages.
-- Gatekeeping
-    - Users will be unable to speak until they react to a specified message with a specified emoji.
 - Debugging
     - A bot instance can be specified as a debugging instance.
     - Non-debugging instances will ignore owner commands when debugging enabled, allowing development work while other instances remain live in the server.